-If your morning goal is to get moving as efficiently as possible, the most logical breakfast meal is an individually wrapped bar (or several): granola bars, energy bars, protein bars, breakfast bars, etc. They require no prep and can be eaten on-the-go.
+To get out of camp as early as possible, the most ideal breakfast item is an individually wrapped bar (or several): granola bars, energy bars, protein bars, breakfast bars, etc. They require no prep and can be eaten on-the-go.

-The downside?
-They are not very satisfying, and they probably constitute the bulk of your daytime calories as well, which may lead to culinary boredom.
+But there are downsides to this approach.
+First, they’re not very satisfying.
+Second, they probably constitute a large share of your daytime calories as well, possibly leading to culinary boredom.

-A hot breakfast is at the opposite end of the spectrum.
-Try my cheesy potatoes or oatmeal with fixings, for example.
-I await these meals with more anticipation, but they’re time-consuming and thus inconsistent with ambitious itineraries.
+A hot breakfast like Cheesy Potatoes is at the opposite end of the spectrum.
+They’re more enjoyable, but also more time-consuming, and thus inconsistent with ambitious morning plans.

 Portion sizes and ratios

 If this meal is too much or too little, change the amounts.
-Personally, I use 1.5 ounces of protein powder and 3.5 ounces of cereal, because I want the extra protein.
-A backpacker with a smaller appetite may find that a 3/1 ratio better suits them.
+Personally, I use 1.5 ounces of protein powder and 3.5 ounces of cereal, because I want the extra protein and because I often need a slightly bigger breakfast.

 Hot or cold?